About us

 Emergency Operations Centres

-NWAS handles approximately 1.8 million 999 calls every year from the public and healthcare professionals in its Emergency Operations Centres (EOCs) located in Preston, Manchester and Liverpool.
+NWAS handles approximately 1.4 million 999 calls every year from the public and healthcare professionals.

-Emergency medical advisors (EMAs) are the first people from the service that patients come into contact with.
-They use a clinical assessment tool called NHS Pathways to ask questions about the patient’s condition and provide helpful instructions such as how to do CPR to assist a patient in cardiac arrest.
+A clinical assessment tool called NHS Pathways is used to ask questions about the patient’s condition and provide helpful instructions, such as how to do CPR to assist a patient in cardiac arrest.

-Based on the nature of the illness or injury, patients are prioritised into one of four categories to determine the type of response and the speed at which it will be provided.
+Based on the nature of the illness or injury, patients are prioritised into one of several categories to determine the type of response and the speed at which it will be provided.

-Based within the EOC, the trust’s Clinical Hub is staffed by a range of clinicians such as paramedics, nurses, pharmacists, mental health practitioners and so on, who support staff on the road with clinical advice and decision making, and triage patients who call 999 or 111 to determine the best course of action. arrange this.
+Our Clinical Hub is staffed by a range of clinicians such as paramedics, nurses, pharmacists, and mental health practitioners and is available to support staff on the road with clinical advice and decision-making and triage patients who call 999 or 111 to determine the best course of action.

 NHS 111

-The trust delivers the NHS 111 service across the region for people who need medical help or advice, handling more than 2.7 million calls in 2021/22.
-NWAS is the largest provider of 111 in the country.
+We provide the NHS 111 service across the region for people who need medical help or advice, handling 1.9 million calls in 2024/25.

 People who call 111 speak to a specially trained health advisor who asks a series of questions about the patient’s health concern or condition to determine what clinical help they need and where to get it.
 When appropriate, these calls can be referred to a nurse or paramedic for assessment.

-111.nhs.uk is available for patients online – the service is provided nationally but patients using the online service who live in the North West, that need a clinical assessment over the phone, are referred to the NWAS 111 team for a response.
+111.nhs.uk is available for patients online – the service is provided nationally, but patients using the online service who live in the North West and need a clinical assessment over the phone are referred to the NWAS 111 team for a response.

 Patient Transport Service (PTS)

-NWAS is the largest provider of non-emergency patient transport across the country, undertaking 1.5 million journeys annually.
+We are the largest provider of non-emergency patient transport across the country, undertaking 1.4 million journeys annually.
 PTS crews assist eligible patients in getting to and from their healthcare appointments.

-The trust currently provides patient transport services in the counties of Cumbria, Lancashire, Greater Manchester and Merseyside – another provider operates within the Cheshire area.
+We currently operate patient transport services in the counties of Cumbria, Lancashire, Greater Manchester and Merseyside (another provider operates within the Cheshire area).

 PTS is a contracted service awarded following a competitive tendering process.

-The criteria for entitlement to transport is set nationally and depends on specific requirements, medical conditions and mobility, therefore patients must meet the eligibility criteria as defined by local commissioners before using the service.
+The criteria for entitlement to transport are set nationally and depend on specific requirements, medical conditions and mobility; therefore, patients must meet the eligibility criteria as defined by local commissioners before using the service.

-PTS crews play a vital role in health promotion and prevention by sharing health information and advice to patients and raising concerns to other support services if necessary.
+PTS crews play a vital role in health promotion and prevention by sharing health information and advice with patients and raising concerns with other support services if necessary.

 Support Services